 - 1. The individual with the highest score in the seven placing classes wins. - 2.
-If still tied, highest score on the question classes. - 3.
+If still tied, highest score on the question classes.

 If still tied, the advisor of the individual will meet with contest officials who will conduct a coin toss to determine the higher placing individual.
+If still tied, the individual with the highest grading score total will be the winner.